o-ran-sc/nonrtric/test/usecases/odusliceassurance/goversion/README.md

 ## Development

-To make it easy to test during development of the consumer, two stubs are provided in the `stub` folder.
+To make it easy to test during development of the consumer, there is a stub provided in the `stub` folder.

-One, under the `mrstub` folder, called `mrstub` that stubs the VES message received from Dmaap and pushes messages with information about performance measurements for the slices in a determinated DU.
-To build and start the stub, do the following:
+Under the `stub` folder can be found as `simulator`, that stubs the VES message received from Dmaap and pushes messages with information about performance measurements for the slices in a determinated DU.
+It also simulate the `sdnr` that at startup will listen for REST calls and answer with information regarding Radio Resource Management Policy Ratio.
->1. cd stub/producer
->2. go build
->3. ./mrstub

-One, under the `sdnr` folder, called `sdnr` that at startup will listen for REST calls and print the body of them.
 By default, it listens to the port `3904`, but his can be overridden by passing a `-port [PORT]` flag when starting the stub.
 To build and start the stub, do the following:

+To build and start the stub, do the following:
->1. cd stub/sdnr
+>1. cd stub
 >2. go build
->3. ./sdnr
+>3. ./stub

 ## License